walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 I am a Postdoctoral Research Associate in Economics at the <a href="https://www.gla.ac.uk/schools/business/aboutus/" target="_blank"> Adam Smith Business School, University of Glasgow</a>.

-I am an applied macroeconomist with interests in labour economics, firm dynamics, and monetary and fiscal policy.
+I am an applied macroeconomist with interests in firm dynamics, labour markets, and monetary and fiscal policy.

 I received my PhD in Economics from the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
  in May 2023.